notaustens/MDT-Configuration-Guide/README.md

 ![drivers.](https://learn.microsoft.com/en-us/windows/deployment/images/fig4-oob-drivers.png)

-`The Out-of-Box Drivers structure in the Deployment Workbench.`

 ### Create the selection profiles for boot image drivers

 By default, MDT adds any storage and network drivers that you import to the boot images.
 However, you should add only the drivers that are necessary to the boot image.
 You can control which drivers are added by using selection profiles.